Skip to main content

 • If you don't want to activate the connector yet, you have the option to save it as a draft.
 Without setting the public key in your Snowflake account, click Activate.
 An error message will appear, stating that the connection failed.
 Click on Do It Later to save the connector as a draft.
 You can activate it at a later time.

 8. After successfully executing the command in Snowflake, go back to the AGS Admin Portal and click Activate.
 The Admin Portal will establish the connection between the connector and Snowflake.
-The details page of the connector will then appear, with the connector status set to "ACTIVE."
+The details page of the connector will then appear, with the connector status set to "ACTIVE".

 The image shows the activation success